Skip to Content

 Most trash cookies get their classic salty-to-sweet combo by adding potato chips or pretzels to the cookie batter.
 But these are keto cookies, so I went with small pieces of plain pork rinds instead.

-Yup, if you’re a fan of salty-sweet combo-type recipes, this low carb cookie recipe is calling your name.
+Yup, if you’re a fan of salty-sweet combo-type recipes, this low-carb cookie recipe is calling your name.

 In case you are not very familiar with this type of cookie, I will give you the basics.